3000acres/devdocs/README.md

 ## The deployment process

+### Set up heroku

+* You need to be added as a collaborator on Heroku, by someone who already is one
+* Install the heroku toolbelt
+* Set up your git remotes

+Like this:

+    git remote add staging git@heroku.com:acres-staging.git
+    git remote add production git@heroku.com:acres-production.git

 ### Staging

 * Once a new feature has been merged to dev, it is pushed to our Heroku "staging" environment, http://acres-staging.herokuapp.com

 To deploy to staging:

+    git checkout dev
+    git pull upstream dev
+    rake

     git push staging dev:master
     heroku run rake db:migrate --app=acres-staging